RoryTidmarsh/Championship-Finals/STATUS.md

 |
 |-- /templates - directory with HTML templates for the Flask app
 |
-|-- rework.py - main script for the reworked version of the project *has been separated into a new module structure `src/core`*
 |-- /src
-|   |-- /core - core module with all the main functionality of the project
+|   |-- /core - core package with all the main functionality of the project
 |       |-- __init__.py - init file for the core module
 |       |-- KC_ShowProcesser.py - module to process KC show data, find closest shows, and check for matches
 |       |-- plaza_scraper.py - module to scrape Plaza website for show class URLs
-|       |-- plaza_resultsRunningOrder.py - module to import and process results and running orders from Plaza
+|       |-- plaza_R&RO.py - module to import and process results and running orders from Plaza
 |       |-- models.py - module defining data models used in the project (ClassInfo)
 |       |-- debug_logger.py - module for debug logging functionality
 |       |-- constants.py - module defining constants used in the project